harvester/docs/docs/install/harvester-configuration.md

     - `mode: balance-tlb`
     - `miimon: 100`
 - `mtu`: The MTU for the interface.
+- `vlan_id`: The VLAN ID for the interface

 :::note

-A network called `harvester-mgmt` is mandatory to establish a valid [management network](../networking/harvester-network.md#management-network).
+A network called `mgmt-br` is mandatory to establish a valid [management network](../networking/harvester-network.md#management-network).

 :::